 - Music and PE are delivered by subject specialists on a weekly basis

-- Reading books are changed on a Tuesday and Thursday
+- Reading books are changed on a Tuesday

 - Please encourage your child to read every night and sign your child's reading record so that they can move through our reading scheme (guidance on reading with your child can be found in the reading section of the website - click here)